batteries76/switch-maven/node/content/01-node-intro.md

 agnes*murphy*23*1.9*3889&
 ```

-As long as the person on the other end knows the symbols that help define the structure of the protocol, then they can use tools to simply arrange the data on the other end.
+As long as the person on the other end knows the symbols that help define the structure of the protocol, then they can use coding tools to simply arrange the data on the other end.
 Here the file we have is very similar to a format that you might be familiar with, and that is a CSV.
 Another common format is JSON, which we will get to soon enough.
 The main point to take away here is that we are trying to send data from one person to another, and we need a way to decide ahead of time how to structure the data so that both parties can make sense of it on the other end.
 We could have said that we would delineate columns with 'cat' and the end of a row with 'dog'.
 That would have it's issues, but could be done as long as people on each end of the communication understand the format.
 This last point is the most important: it is a shared understanding.

 Looking at the example above, we can see that this won't vanquish all of the potential issues that we might have around sending data.
 For example, the data itself is rather meaningless without more information.
 We might be able to deduce that the first column is a given name, and the second is a surname.
 The next column might be age, but also might not.
 And so on.
 So we might want to add to this protocol.